 As we advise anyone planning to enter a new field – do your due diligence.

 For potential licensees, this means understanding what you will need to set up and operate your business.
 The second thing is to develop a professional business plan – whether you need outside financing or not.

 Existing or new cannabis-related businesses also need a business plan.
 Remember, whether you are considering getting involved or not – if your is cannabis-related, some of your competitors will certainly be vying to serve cannabis businesses, so you need to determine how this will affect you and plan accordingly.

 Learn as much as you can on the topic:

-- Follow organizations advocating for legalization – both in New Jersey and nationwide.
+- Follow organizations advocating for legalization – both in your state and nationwide.

 - Attend conferences to hear speakers and visit exhibitor booths.

 - Develop a professional business plan (whether you will be seeking funding or not).

 - Execute the first part of the business plan, secure funding, assemble your team, identify a town and site, start getting your application ready.

 Now.
 In fact, one speaker at a recent NJ cannabis conference said that if you have not begun yet, you have some catching up to do.